Mariners get past Baltimore, but stuck in neutral in race for second wild card

 - UW star left tackle Trey Adams has season-ending surgery

-- Top 10 things Pete Carroll said Monday: Shaquem Griffin, captains named, injury updates and more WATCH
+But the Mariners still need to raise their level of play.
+They still committed three errors in one inning and did little offensively for the first four innings.
+And that won’t work against the Yankees, who come to town on Friday for a three-game series.

+“It was kind of like watching two different games,” manager Scott Servais said.
+“The first first four and a half innings were a little sluggish and certainly the top of the fifth wasn’t pretty for us defensively, but Mike Leake without his real ‘A’ game, made pitches and did all the little things.”

 Leake pitched six innings, allowing just two runs that were unearned on seven hits with no walks and four strikeouts to improve to 9-9 and earn his first win since June 23.

+“It’s nice to get him a win,” Servais said.
+“He’s thrown some good games that we’ve not converted into wins for him.”

 Leake had taken six no decisions and five losses in his previous 11 starts.
+Did it wear on him?

 The Orioles’ two runs off Leake came in a fifth inning that won’t be used when putting together highlight reels for the Mariners’ defense in 2018.

 After allowing a one-out double to Cedric Mullins, Leake got Jonathan Villar to hit a chopper up the middle.
 Shortstop Jean Segura fielded the play but his throw was a little off.
 Robinson Cano, who won’t be confused with John Olerud at first base, made an awkward attempt to snare the catchable throw, but failed.
 It allowed Mullins to race home and tie the score at 1.
+Cano’s inexperience at first base was evident on the play.
+And he was charged with an error.

+“That’s probably a ball Robbie should catch,” Servais said.
+“I think he stretched too early or got locked up.
+Things like that are going to happen, but you are still surprised because Robbie is a heck of player no matter where you put him on the field.”

 With two outs, Segura mishandled Adam Jones’ hard one-hopper right at him.
 The ball ricocheted off his glove and into the outfield, allowing Villar to score from second for a 2-1 lead.